This post contains collections of products that I personally recommend (it may contain affiliate links).

 Recently I shared a $65 Trader Joe’s Board that has so many of my favorite things.
 But now I want to show that you can also cut that price down even further without sacrificing quality or style.
 This is the $35 board and a complete one-stop-shopping list.
 Are there ways to do it cheaper?
 Yes, but I still wanted to include some of my faves, like the fig & olive crackers, and a rosemary garnish that really elevates a board.
+Check out my $50 Aldi Cheese Board too.
 Happy boarding!

 The Trader Joe’s $35 Shopping List

 Note, I bought three cheeses instead of four.
 The price of most cheeses depends on the size and weight.
 If you want variety, you can opt to buy a few smaller cheeses, or two larger ones.

 - Unexpected Cheddar $3.99

 - Boursin $3.79

 - Goat Milk Brie $2.99 (instead of the French Brie for $5.58 I used on the $65 Board, but note that it is smaller in size)